IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/APF.md

     As you will see, in the last prompt, {{offering.name}} will respond with the command you will need to run to add the library to the APF authorized list, followed by prompting you to run a skill (issuing a z/OS console command) on your behalf which will perform the task.

-??? warning "Responses from the virtual assistant may change"
+!!!
+Warning "Responses from the virtual assistant are likely to change"

-    Responses are subject to change as updates are made to  {{offering.name}} and the LLM and RAG used in the demonstration environment.
+    Responses are likely to change as updates are made to {{offering.name}} and the LLM and RAG used in the demonstration environment.
 The responses you see when you run the queries may differ from the screen images captured in the {{guide.name}}.

 ## Prerequisites steps
 None.